0vv1/clweather/README.md

 ## features

  * shows __Unicode symbol__ by default depending on weather condition and daytime..
- * in order to show (the correct) Unicode symbols the used font needs to be patched with NerdFonts containing the nf-weather group icons
+ * in order to show (the correct) Unicode symbols the used font needs to be patched with Weather Icons e.g. NerdFonts containing the nf-weather group icons
  * Weather Icons originally designed by Lukas Bischoff (https://artill.de)
    (see https://github.com/ryanoasis/nerd-fonts for details)
  * ..but has a switch to toggle to '__text mode__ only'